-2. Wash the sweet potato, removing any dark spots.
+2. Wash 1 small sweet potato, removing any dark spots.
 Then thinly slice it either using a food processor or a mandolin slicer.
 I guess a knife would also work.

-3. Peel and thinly slice the red onion.
+3. Peel and thinly slice 1/2 of a red onion.

-4. Place the sweet potato and red onion slices in a large mixing bowl and toss them with one tablespoon of olive oil and some salt and fresh pepper.
+4. Place the sweet potato and red onion slices in a large mixing bowl and toss them with 1 tablespoon of olive oil and some salt and fresh pepper.

 5. Line a baking sheet with parchment paper and lay out the sweet potatoes and onions.
 Place them in the over to roast for about 20 minutes, tossing them at least once.